A knot Floer stable homotopy type: Embeddings and framings

 \begin{example} If $X = \Moduli_0(D)$ and $D$ does not contain any row or column (as in Example~\ref{ex:nodegs}), then $X$ is a $\langle k \rangle$-manifold, the thickening $U$ is just $X$ itself, and the notion of neat embedding coincides with that for $\langle k \rangle$-manifolds given in Section~\ref{sec:neatk}.
 For example, the hexagon moduli space from Figure~\ref{fig:Dind3} is a $\langle 2 \rangle$-manifold, and Figure~\ref{fig:neathex} shows a neat embedding of that hexagon.
-The procedure we will use in Section~\ref{sec:construction} to construct such a neat embedding will be as follows.
-We start by choosing embeddings of the zero-dimensional moduli spaces $\Moduli_0(A)$, $\Moduli_0(B)$, and $\Moduli_0(C)$ in $\RR^d$.
-The six black dots on the $\RR^{3d}$ line are products of these moduli spaces, corresponding to permutations in the order in which they appear as vertices in Figure~\ref{fig:Dind3}:
+The procedure we will use in Section~\ref{sec:construction} to construct such a neat embedding with external framings will be as follows.
+We start by choosing embeddings of the zero-dimensional moduli spaces $\Moduli_0(A)$, $\Moduli_0(B)$, and $\Moduli_0(C)$ in $\RR^d$ along with framings of their normal bundles.
+The six black dots on the $\RR^{3d}$ line are products of these moduli spaces (with product normal framings), corresponding to permutations in the order in which they appear as vertices in Figure~\ref{fig:Dind3}:

-We will then construct neat embeddings of the one-dimensional moduli spaces $\Moduli_0(A+B)$, $\Moduli_0(B+C)$ and $\Moduli_0(A+C)$ in $\RR^{2d} \times \RR_+$.
-By taking products of the zero- and one-dimensional moduli spaces we get neat embeddings of the edges of the hexagon.
-Finally, we fill in the hexagon. \end{example}
+We will then construct neat embeddings of the one-dimensional moduli spaces $\Moduli_0(A+B)$, $\Moduli_0(B+C)$ and $\Moduli_0(A+C)$ in $\RR_+\times\RR^{2d}$, along with a normal framing that extends the framing on the boundary.
+By taking products of the zero- and one-dimensional moduli spaces we get neat embeddings (with product normal framings) of the edges of the hexagon.
+Finally, we extend to an embedding of the entire hexagon, and frame its normal bundle.
+(This procedure automatically ensures that the neat embeddings and external framings are coherent.) \end{example}

-\begin{example} In Figure~\ref{fig:neatrow}, we show neat embeddings for the moduli spaces from Figure~\ref{fig:row}, corresponding to the row $R=A+B$ and the column $K=C+D$.
-The two are glued at the blue point $x=\bModuli_{1, (1)}(0)$ where we also specify a thickening of that point (the blue interval).
-We give external framings to the moduli spaces. \end{example}
+\begin{example} In Figure~\ref{fig:neatrow}, we show neat embeddings for the moduli spaces from Figure~\ref{fig:row}, corresponding to the row $H_i=A+B$ and the column $V_i=C+D$, along with their external framings.
+The two moduli spaces are glued at the blue point $\bModuli_{1, (1)}(c_x)$ where we also specify a thickening of that point (the orange interval) and the internal frame at that point (the red vector).
+The two halves of the orange interval (or an equivalent smaller thickening) are the tubular neighborhoods of the blue point inside the two moduli spaces. \end{example}